 - From here, update any necessary field.
 Click Update Saved Search:

 Deleting a saved search

 Any user can delete a search they have created.
-Administrators and Owners can delete any shared search, no matter who created it.
+Administrators can delete any shared search, no matter who created it.

 - At the top of the list of search results, click the trash can icon to delete the saved search: